 While there’s nothing particularly special about the way the Ateca’s interior looks, you can derive some pleasure from how well laid out it is.
 Everything works exactly as you would expect it to, and although you don’t get as many fancy trims and soft-touch plastics as you would in some rival SUVs, the interior does feel solidly built.

 Entry-level SE models offer you the best value for money in the range.
-They get Nora Blue upholstery and door cards, which injects some much-needed colour into the Ateca’s cabin, and a modern-looking 6.5-inch touchscreen.
-The 8.0-inch colour infotainment touchscreen that’s standard on SE Technology models and above is better again.
+They get Nora Blue upholstery and door cards, which injects some much-needed colour into the Ateca’s cabin, and a modern-looking 8.0-inch touchscreen.

 The entry-level infotainment system looks like SEAT has superglued a large LCD calculator to the dashboard – it’s that bad